-Jennifer LeClaire is news editor at Charisma.
-She is also the author of several books, including Breakthrough!.
-You can e-mail Jennifer at email@example.com or visit her website here.
+Jennifer is news editor at Charisma.
+She is also the author of several books, including Breakthrough!
+Develop the 7 Habits of Victorious Christian Living.
+You can email Jennifer at email@example.com or visit her web site at www.jenniferleclaire.org.